Mercurial Workflows: Stable & Default

 your project to the general public.
 Non-bugfix improvements are made in the

-branch, so when you're ready to do this you'll merge default
+default branch, so when you're ready to do this you'll merge default into

 probably get more bug reports than usual after you release a major version.